 Yeah… so I can’t imagine that that guy would ever participate in a project stereotyping Latinos.

 I guess we’ll have to wait and see but, like García, I’m skeptical.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.